Morse-Bott cohomology from homological perturbation theory: Equivariant Theory

-Similar to the construction of parametrized symplectic homology in \cite{bourgeois2013gysin}, we need introduce the parametrized cohomology of an oriented flow category, i.e. we need to take the product of a flow category $\cC$ with a closed oriented manifold $B$.
-Since taking product with $B$ automatically falls into the Morse-Bott case, using the theory developed in previous sections, we have a direct, also geometric construction.
+Similar to the construction of parameterized symplectic homology in \cite{bourgeois2013gysin}, we need the parameterized cohomology of an oriented flow category, i.e.\ we need to take the product of a flow category $\cC$ with a closed oriented manifold $B$.
+Since taking a product with $B$ automatically falls into the Morse-Bott case, using the theory developed in previous sections, we have a direct, also geometric construction.
 We will see that all we have to do are some orientation checks.

-Let $\cC=\{C_i,\cM_{i,j}\}$ be an oriented flow category and $B$ oriented compact manifold throughout this section.
+Let $\cC=\{C_i,\cM_{i,j}\}$ be an oriented flow category and $B$ an oriented compact manifold throughout this section.
 We construct the product flow category $\cC\times B$ first.
-The parametrized cohomology is defined to be the cohomology of $\cC\times B$.
-Each map $f: B_1\to B_2$ induces an oriented flow morphism $\fH^f: \cC\times B_2 \Rightarrow \cC\times B_1$.
+The parameterized cohomology is defined to be the cohomology of $\cC\times B$.
+Each map $f: B_1\to B_2$ induces an oriented flow morphism $\fH(f): \cC\times B_2 \Rightarrow \cC\times B_1$.
 Similarly, a homotopy induces a flow homotopy.
 The main result of this subsection is that, after taking the minimal Morse-Bott cochain complex, we have a contravariant functor by this product construction. \begin{theorem} Let $\cC$ be an oriented flow category, then we have a contravariant functor $\cC\times$

-where $\cK(\cM an)$ is the category with objects are closed oriented manifolds and morphisms are homotopy class of smooth maps. \end{theorem}
+where $\cK(\cM an)$ is the category whose objects are closed oriented manifolds and morphisms are homotopy classes of smooth maps. \end{theorem}